 “An excellent idea,” said Mal, gazing up at him.

-There was a time that Mal could scarcely tolerate him or his sister.
+There was a time that Mal could scarcely tolerate Simon or his sister.
 River was still a royal pain in the keister at times; but Simon … the ship’s doctor had proven not just to be an invaluable member of the crew, but also someone Mal found he could place his trust in to do what was right for everyone involved.
-He found himself admiring Simon more and more; as a result, their friendship, years in the making, had finally begun to take root and grow.
+He found himself admiring Simon more and more; as a result, their friendship, years in the making and always very gradual, had finally begun to take root and grow.

 “Besides,” Simon continued, “I’m leery of injecting River with anything that …”